freeCodeCamp/CurriculumExpansion/fullstack-cert/react-projects/usememo-currency-converter/userstories.md

 **User Stories:**

-1. You should create and export a `CurrencyConverter` component.
 2. Your `CurrencyConverter` component should return a `div` with the class `container` as its top-level element.
 3. Your `CurrencyConverter` component should render an `h2` element with the text `Currency Converter`.
 4. Your `CurrencyConverter` component should render an `input` element to accept the amount to be converted.